 Blood clots may form in your blood vessels when they're not supposed to

 The blood clots may make your arm or leg swell up or cause a stroke Stroke A stroke is a sudden brain problem that happens when a blood vessel in your brain either gets blocked or breaks open and bleeds.
-Part of your brain stops getting blood.
-Brain tissue that doesn't... read more or heart attack Heart Attack A heart attack is when blood flow to part of your heart is suddenly blocked and some of your heart muscle dies.
-Doctors use the term myocardial infarction to refer to a heart attack.
-Myocardium... read more
+As with all organs in the body, the brain needs oxygen and nutrients... read more or heart attack Heart Attack A heart attack is when blood flow to part of your heart is suddenly blocked and some of your heart muscle dies.
+Go to an emergency department and chew on an aspirin tablet if you think you're... read more

 Sometimes, clots break loose and float through your bloodstream and block blood vessels in another part of your body